Eleanor-W/KCI_for_FL/README.md

 ## Using this repository
 We recommend downloading anaconda and creating an environment before downloading packages.

+The requirements.txt file lists required packages and versions.

 The code can be easily run by using the following command :

 python experiments.py --model=simple-cnn \